The Shops at Ledgewood Commons: History

+1972–2016: Ledgewood Mall

 The center was originally opened in 1972 as Ledgewood Mall, with anchors of W. T. Grant store and Finast.
 By 1980, the mall's anchors were Rickel, Jamesway, and Arthur's Catalog Showroom.
 These anchors remained for over a decade.

-The Rickel space later closed and became Phar-Mor and Marshalls.
-Federated Department Stores announced in July 1993 that it would be opening a 60,000 sqft Stern's store in the fall of 1994, as part of a major nationwide expansion of the chain.
+The Rickel space later closed and became Sports Authority.
+Phar-Mor and Marshalls also opened.
+Federated Department Stores announced in July 1993 that it would be opening a 60,000 sqft Stern's store in fall 1994, as part of a major nationwide expansion of the chain.
 This store was converted to a Macy's in 2001 when Stern's stores were closed.
 Jamesway closed in December 1995 following the company's liquidation.
 By 1999, Walmart replaced both the former Jamesway and Arthur's stores, and Circuit City, which has since closed as part of the economic collapse of that retail chain, was added as well.
 Phar-Mor eventually became an Ashley Furniture HomeStore location.
 From 2009 to 2017, Circuit City became Spirit Halloween every September until October.
 In 2018 the Spirit Halloween relocated to the nearby Roxbury Mall.